Frankfurt U-Bahn: History

 After just one year, the ambitious mammoth project threatened to fail due to financing problems.
 Falling tax revenues and a tax policy geared towards federal and state governments drove the municipalities close to ruin in the mid-1960s.
-Frankfurt was 1.4 billion DM in debt in 1964, the most heavily indebted city in Germany, with a regular budget of 733 million marks.
-Under pressure to stabilize the budget deficit, the 1964-1965 municipal assembly reduced long-term investment planning from $2.7 billion to $1.7 billion and even hinted at some time that Eschersheimer Landstraße would be "impassable desert" after completion of the tunneling work.
+Frankfurt was 1.4 billion DM in debt in 1964, the most heavily indebted city in Germany, with a regular budget of 733 million DM.
+Under pressure to stabilize the budget deficit, the 1964–65 municipal assembly reduced long-term investment planning from 2.7 billion DM to 1.7 billion DM and even hinted that for some time that Eschersheimer Landstraße would be "impassable desert" after completion of the tunnelling work.

-The U-Bahn opened on 4 October 1968, with the underground route from Hauptwache to Nordwestzentrum.

-On 19 December 1971, it was extended to Gonzenheim from Heddernheim.
-On 4 November 1973, the southern extension was opened toTheaterplatz.
-On 29 September 1974, it was being extended to Römerstadt.
-The new line was opened on 27 May 1978, and is from Zeilweg to Ginnheim.
-The southern extension to Südbahnhof was opened on 29 September 1984, and is the first main tunnel to cross the river.
-Niddapark, Lahnstraße and Rosengärtchen opened later on 1989 and 1997 respectively.

-The second trunk route, route B, was built as a tram tunnel between Theaterplatz and Gießener Straße and opened in 1974.
-On 28 May 1978, both ends were extended to Hauptbahnhof and Preungesheim.
-In 1980 the line reached Seckbacher Landstraße and started to operate as a full U-Bahn, i.e. completely underground and entirely grade-separated.

-The route C consists of parts of former tram lines and was integrated in 1986 with the tunnel.
-Since 1992, U7 has been extended to Enkheim, and on 30 May 1999, U6 has been extended to Frankfurt Ostbahnhof.
-The branch to Enkheim, as well as the two western legs, is a typical Stadtbahn route on a separate right-of-way, but with level crossings.
-All stops have high-level platforms.
-Heerstraße and Ebelfeld closed in 2004.